 - Keep your unwashed hair tied back to prevent the oil from transferring into your ears.

 - Do not pop blackheads with your nails or pins as it can cause irritation and further breakouts.
-It may also cause an infection.
+It may also cause an infection and inflammation that may lead to painful and swollen pimples.

 - Do not apply acne products more often than recommended.
 This may dry out your skin and lead to excess oil production, leading to more blackheads.

 Wondering when you should consult a dermatologist?
 Find out in the next section.

 When Should You See A Dermatologist?